skabeo/school-library/README.md

 ## 🔭 Future Features <a id="future-features"></a>

-- Add new students or teachers.
-- Add new books.
-- Save records of who borrowed a given book and when.
+- Number of days a student or teacher has rented a book
-- And all of this will be built in a beautiful and well-organized way!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>